2026 United States Senate election in Oklahoma: Background

-The 2026 United States Senate election in Oklahoma is scheduled for November 3, 2026.
-Markwayne Mullin is the incumbent.
-After former President Donald Trump won the 2024 United States presidential election, Mullin was rumored as a contender for U.S. Secretary of Interior.
-Mullin's resignation would have affected the open 2026 Oklahoma gubernatorial election and if Mullin resigned Governor Kevin Stitt would have appointed a replacement who must sign a potentially unenforceable (Note: While state law requires the appointee to sign an oath promising not to run for the following term, federal law may prevent its enforcement.
+The seat was originally held by Jim Inhofe, who was last elected in 2020.
+Two years later, in 2022, then-Congressman Markwayne Mullin won a special election to finish Inhofe's term after Inhofe had announced his resignation at the end of the 117th Congress.
+After Donald Trump won the 2024 United States presidential election, Mullin was rumored as a contender for secretary of the interior.
+Mullin's resignation would have affected the gubernatorial election, as governor Kevin Stitt would have appointed a replacement who must sign a potentially unenforceable (Note: While state law requires the appointee to sign an oath promising not to run for the following term, federal law may prevent its enforcement.
 The oath could lead to litigation if an appointee challenges the law.) oath promising not to run for reelection in 2026.
-Mullin was not appointed Secretary of Interior.
+Mullin was ultimately not nominated as the secretary of interior.
+However, in March 2026, Mullin was named as Trump's pick to replace secretary of homeland security Kristi Noem and was confirmed on March 23, 2026.